College of Integrative Sciences

 Prereq: IDEA170 OR ARST190 OR IDEA285 OR IDEA175 OR ARST235

 Tracking the rhythms, cycles, and ruptures of collective life is essential for studies of sociocultural and environmental dynamics.
 Yet such studies are mostly undertaken with the unquestioned assumption that Western apparatuses of time reckoning and historical periodization can be applied as universal and stable frames of reference for all kinds of phenomena.
 Temporal units of years, months, days, minutes are used, rendering insensible relations that do not align with such metrics.
-These simplifying moves limit our capacity to understand continuity and change, and places countless lives and landscapes at great risk.
+These simplifying moves limit our capacity to sense and understand continuity and change; they place many lives and landscapes at risk.

-This seminar draws from the social and natural sciences, humanities, and arts to unsettle these simplifications.
-Through readings and audio/video screenings, we will consider how apparatuses for time keeping (or clocks, broadly defined) become power tools, creating haunted, monstrous, and alienated subjects.
-Through exercises and field walks throughout the semester, students are invited to notice, record, and engage with multiple temporalities of more-than-human worlds.
-The final project will involve research and design of a speculative clock for futures otherwise.
+This course draws from the social and ecological sciences, humanities, and arts to reimagine such simplifications.
+Through readings, creative exercises, and field trips, students are invited to notice, record, and engage with multiple temporalities of more-than-human worlds.
+For final projects, students will research and design speculative timekeeping devices or time machines for worlds otherwise.

 Offering: Crosslisting